bgoonz/gists-revamp/by-extension/markdown/python-intro.md

     IndexError: tuple index out of range
 ```

 It says `IndexError`, which means :“you are asking me to fetch the value at index `4`, but only passing in two values.
-How can I do what you want?”
+How can I do what you want? "

 Let’s look at a few more things related to other data types.
 We try to format the following inside `print()`: `{0} * {1} = {2}`, and would pass in `2.5`, `2`, and `2.5 * 2` .
 Here, `2` is an integer value, but `2.5` is a floating point value.
 You can see that it prints `2.5 * 2 = 5.0`.
 So this approach of formatting values with `print()`, works also with floating point data as well.